 Midwife: Amie Walder, SM

 I have always loved babies, I began babysitting for neighbors at the age of 10.
 My love for children took me down many paths.
 I thought I wanted to be a teacher, but quickly realized a classroom of 30 children is difficult to manage!
 (I Love Teachers!)
 I was a nanny while attending Sierra College and loved taking care of children.
 The mothers I worked for were full of knowledge and had a deep passion for quality in their children's lives that left a lasting impression on me.
-My husband and I became foster parents and I began to utilize the things I had learned from these wise mothers before me.
+My husband and I became foster parents and I began to utilize the things I had learned from these wise women and mothers who walked this path before me.
 I knew I wanted great things for my own children.

 The very first birth I attended was a long lasting labor, 20 years ago, also attended by a Birth Doula.
 The Doula was so full of information, and her ability to explain, comfort, and support a mother through her long journey of labor and delivery left me in complete awe.
 I was so impressed and full of passion to help educate and support other moms that I continued to absorb all things birth related and soon found myself attending many births as a Doula full of information and comfort.
 I loved birth and helping moms experience the birth they envisioned for their baby.

 It wasn’t long before I hired that same wonderful woman to be my Doula at my children's births.
 I studied Hypnobirthing with her as my childbirth education and prepared for the most natural, gentle births possible.
 During and after each class she offered handouts and an opportunity to ask questions and have discussion with her as well as other pregnant parents.
 I feel the importance of a support network for building confidence in yourself as a parent.
 Parenting is challenging and it takes a village.
 It really does!